How Much Do Marketers Make? Marketing Job Salaries in 2022

 In this post, you’ll see the wide range of salaries for a variety of marketing jobs in the United States and Canada.

 For now, know that this fast-growing job market offers decent salaries even when you’re just getting started.
-And the earning potential increases as you advance in your marketing career.
+The earning potential increases as you advance in your marketing career.

 What is the average marketing job salary?